wheresrhys/wheresrhys.github.io/src/content/articles/isomorphic-web-app-part-3.md

   \_layout.html // renders the page scaffolding
 ```

 Later I'll augment this in order to add custom progressive enhancements *on top* of client side rendering and routing (beat that React!).
-In the next article I'll explain how the bove structure is accessed by client and server side apps.
+In the next article I'll explain how the above structure is accessed by client and server side apps.

 ## So which framework do we use?
 Remember, React is not a framework, it's a clever-clogs rendering engine.
 Swapping it out for a different rendering/templating engine doesn't leave a gaping hole we need to fill with angular or backbone.